pdbayes/Logic-Circuit-Simulator/README.md

 ## Differences with Original Version

  * This fork is written in TypeScript
+ * Dependency on p5 was removed
- * Interface is drawnly differently, all with p5/canvas calls and no external images
+ * Interface is drawnly differently, all with canvas calls and no external images
  * Screen is only refreshed when needed and not 60 times per second no matter what
  * Components have been added: bit display, segment display, nibble display, half adder, etc.
  * Mouseovers have been added